 Of course, you’ll see the worker or workers doing the work.
-Generally you’ll see some sort of workstation that includes a workbench.
-There may be a seating system, a chair or stool.
+Generally, you’ll see some sort of workstation that includes a workbench.
+There may be a seating system - a chair or stool.

-You’ll see manufacturing instructions, either computer based or hard copy, that the worker uses to guide the manufacturing process.
+You’ll see manufacturing instructions, either computer- based or hard copy, that the worker uses to guide the manufacturing process.

-You’ll see a variety of parts and materials along with the tools and equipment needed to assembly the widget or whatever is being accomplished at the workstation.
+You’ll see a variety of parts and materials along with the tools and equipment needed to assemble the widget or whatever is being accomplished at the workstation.

 There’ll be storage systems (bins, shelves and so on) to store and stage the parts, materials, tools and equipment and a trash receptacle to handle the trash produced.